brookshelley/brookshelley.github.com/movies.md

 15. **Shin Godzilla**

-    A fantastic look at how modern bueracracy and posturing can get in the way of stopping a giant lizard.
+    A fantastic look at how modern bureaucracy and posturing can get in the way of stopping a giant lizard.
 Too bad they don't show the environmental devastation wrought by eschewing safety checks.